 The surrounding days’ online sales were equally impressive at $2.4 billion spent online on Wednesday, up 31.8% from 2017.
 Thanksgiving Day online sales hit $3.7 billion, a 28% growth year over year.
 Thanksgiving weekend was the biggest online shopping weekend in American history, as sales reached $6.4 billion.

 Total spend for Black Friday weekend is predicted to reach roughly $59.6 billion, according to estimates by GlobalData Retail.
 That represents an increase of 5.7% from 2017 sales during the same period, Thanksgiving Day to the following Sunday, and the best growth rate in the United States since the post-recession Black Friday boom in 2011.

 Over the weekend, Amazon witnessed a record-breaking holiday shopping weekend after the online marketplace saw over 180 million items ordered worldwide.
 The record sales were made over what is dubbed the “Turkey 5,” the five days starting with Thanksgiving and running through Cyber Monday.

-According to Amazon, there were a total of 180 million items ordered during the Turkey 5.
+According to Amazon, there were a total of 180 million items ordered during Turkey 5.
 The company said Echo devices were a hot commodity with the Echo Dot being the #1 selling product on Amazon globally.
-Other top selling devices were the Ring Video Doorbell 2, iRobot Roomba, the TP-Link Mini Wi-Fi Smart Plug, and Amazon Smart Plug.
+Other top-selling devices were the Ring Video Doorbell 2, iRobot Roomba, the TP-Link Mini Wi-Fi Smart Plug, and Amazon Smart Plug.